Receive one on one planning and coaching with an Organisational Psychology Specialist.

 At SACS, we believe that career transition management is not just about helping a person find a new job, it is about developing skills that will continue to help the person throughout their career.
 So for whatever reason you may want to support a departing employee in their job search, let us help.

-The SACS approach is evidence based and focusses on individualised coaching.
+The SACS approach is evidence based and focuses on individualised coaching.
 The stages typically include:

 - Needs assessment: Job seekers vary enormously in their confidence.
 Some feel confident about their documents, but are nervous about interviews.
 Some are confident about interviews, but not about creating job opportunities.
 A thorough needs assessment allows the development of a personalised coaching program